-It's time to move along with my Eaglemoss vs. The World series and talk about the second ship in the series.
+It's time to move along with my Eaglemoss vs. The World series and talk about the second ship in the collection.
 The ship we will review this time round is the Constitution Class Refit, known as the USS Enterprise (NCC 1701 and the NCC 1701-A).
 I will group both of these together as they are in essence the same type of ship.
-In fact, the studio models used in the movies for both of these ships was in fact, the same model. so there you go.
+In fact, the studio models used in the movies for both of these ships was in fact, the same model.

 Just a quick reminder as to what this article will review...
 My collecting tastes tend to stay with the small scale starships.
 I like the ships in my collection to stay under 6 inches in length as they tend to display better.

-A quick note about Furuta.
-They actually produced two ships of this classification.
+Before we get into the meat and potatoes of my reviews, let us talk quickly about the MicroMachine version and the second Furuta model of this ship.
+Furuta actually produced two ships of this classification.
 HOWEVER, for some reason, the ship they produced in thier third series was MUCH smaller in scale than thier previous release.
 In fact, most of thier third series ships were about the same size as MicroMachines.

 Furuta volume 3b

 The Furuta (3rd Series) Enterprise is just slightly larger than it's MicroMachine counterpart.
 It is still well detailed for what it is.
 My biggest issue though was that they had already released a Constitution Class Refit during thier Volume 1 run.
 That ship looked great.
 I think that they should have used this "slot" in the collection for a different ship that hadn't been produced.